How to Handle Property Encroachment in California in 2026

 What if You’re the One Encroaching?

-Sometimes, the encroachment is on the other foot.
-If you discover that your fence, shed, or driveway crosses onto your neighbor’s land, you’ll want to act quickly.
-Taking responsibility now can prevent a small mistake from turning into a lawsuit later.
+If you discover your fence, shed, or driveway crosses onto your neighbor’s land, act quickly.
+Taking responsibility early prevents a minor mistake from becoming a lawsuit.

-• Minor Fixes: If it’s a small issue like a fence or landscaping, simply move it back onto your property.
+• Minor fixes: If it’s a small issue like a fence or landscaping, move it back onto your property

-• Buying or Leasing the Affected Land: Some neighbors will agree to sell you the portion in question or grant a long-term lease.
+• Buying or leasing the affected land: Some neighbors will agree to sell or grant a long-term lease of the portion in question

 Can You Sell a Property With an Encroachment?